cedricomarchando/navigation/README.md

 > 3 LOP
 > running fix

-# nautical_marker
+# Nautical_marker

 python module to extend the set of markers used in matplotlib.pyplot.
-The extension are symbols used in nautical charts
+The extensions are symbols used in nautical charts